motech/motech/docs/source/releases/motech-0.24.rst

 A number of new features were added to MDS in order to support migration of the existing modules.
 These features include:

 * Support for relationships among MDS entities.
-This includes 1:1, 1:many, and master-detail relationships
+This includes 1:1, 1:many, and master-detail relationships (bi-directional and many:many relationships are expected in a future release)
 * UI support for browsing and restoring items from Trash
 * UI support for Filters
 * Support for additional types: Locale, Date, File, Map